 Wearing Tight or Non-Breathable Shoes

-Shoes that are too tight or made from synthetic materials can trap heat and moisture, creating ideal conditions for fungi to thrive.
+Shoes that are too tight or made from synthetic materials can trap heat and moisture.
+This creates a good environment for fungi to grow.
 If your feet sweat excessively and don’t have a chance to dry out, the risk of infection increases.

 Walking Barefoot in Communal Areas